sigsum/sigsum/README.md

 another release of a v1 specification, we would do the latter on a dedicated v1 branch.

-We intend to publish the latest patch version of each major and minor release of each specification on [www.sigsum.org/specs](https://www.sigsum.org/specs).
+**TODO:** We intend to publish the latest patch version of each major and minor release of each specification on [www.sigsum.org/specs](https://www.sigsum.org/specs).
 We don't intend to publish each patch version there, but refer to the git repository for older patch versions.